-In order to have a DOI assigned to a collection product, that product must have an author list (or editor list) in its Citation\Information.
+In order to have a DOI assigned to a collection product, that product must have an author or editor in its Citation\Information.
 Once a DOI is assigned it is included in the Citation\Information via the <doi> attribute.
 For example: